coli-saar/genplan-strategy-refine/README.md

 # Improved Generalized Planning with LLMs through Strategy Refinement and Reflection

+**News**: new version of the paper with results from different LLMs is now available here:

 Code and data for the paper [Improved Generalized Planning with LLMs through Strategy Refinement and Reflection](https://www.arxiv.org/abs/2508.13876). <br>
-To be presented at the [Workshop on Planning in the Era of LLMs](https://llmforplanning.github.io/) @ ICAPS25
+The paper was presented at the [Workshop on Planning in the Era of LLMs](https://llmforplanning.github.io/) @ ICAPS25

 See also the [project website](https://coli-saar.github.io/genplanstrategyrefine) for an overview.

-**Note**: the code base is currently undergoing some extensions.
-The exact code base used for the LLM4Plan Workshop paper is available as a release (v1.0).

 ### Prerequisites
-Current version of the code is set up for OpenAI models and tested with OpenAI non-reasoning models.
-We will upload the files for using open-source models soon.
+Current version of the code is set up for
+- OpenAI models and tested with OpenAI non-reasoning models
+- DeepSeek reasoning models
+- Both reasoning and non-reasoning models where a local model is run as a server using sglang

+Requires
+- requirements specified in requirements.txt
+- cuda
+- sglang

 Create a file 'set_env.py' in the utils folder
 ```
 import os

 def set_env_vars():
     os.environ['OPENAI_API_KEY'] =
+    os.environ['DEEPSEEK_API_KEY']
 ```

 Code tested with Python 3.10 on Linux

 Requires a compiled version of the [plan validator VAL](https://github.com/KCL-Planning/VAL) and [fastdownward](https://www.fast-downward.org/latest/).<br>
 Set the `FASTDOWNWARD` and `VAL` path variables in the ./utils/paths.py script accordingly (line 7-8)

+## Data Availability
+All data will be made available in a form that prevents crawling the data easily for training new LLMs.
+The exact way is not decided yet.
+To get access to the data in the meantime contact kstein@coli.uni-saarland.de

 ## How to run